vdonte/webscraping/sofifascraper/README.md

 ## Project Overview

-This project involves building a playwright scraper to extract information from sofifa.com website
+The goal of this project involves building a playwright scraper to extract information from sofifa.com website and delivering
-and deliver the dataset as standardized and cleaned.
-It involves extracting player information from
+the dataset as standardized and cleaned.
+It involves extracting player information from the website, getting the
-the website, getting the required information, cleaning and de duplicating the dataset.
+required information, cleaning and de duplicating the dataset.

 ## Technologies Used
 This project was done using python and utilizing most python libraries like